Hugh Francis Brophy: Later life

 In April 1873, after moving to Victoria the previous year, Brophy married Margaret Freaney at the old St Mary's church in West Melbourne.
 They established their home in Carlton North and Brophy found work at his old trade.
 Together they had several children; Thomas, Bernard, Frank, Joseph, Michael, Sarah Ann and John, who died in infancy.
-Hugh Brophy continued his work in the building and construction industry and acted as the Clerk of Works during the construction of the new St Marys church around 1900.
+Hugh Brophy continued his work in the building and construction industry and acted as the Clerk of Works during the construction of the new St Mary's Church around 1900.

 Brophy became a member of several groups including the United Irish League and the Melbourne Celtic Club.
 He went on to become one of the founders of the Irish National League in Melbourne and supporter of the local Irish community before his death in 1919 aged 90 years.
 A fine monument of local stone was erected over his grave in the Melbourne General Cemetery which now includes other family members.